 Competition / Athletic Combine

-The aim of this program is to train for a ‘combine’ (a feature of the NFL Draft), which essentially is a number of measurable challenges.
-These challenges will cover every aspect of fitness: agility, speed, power, strength, endurance, anaerobic capacity and lastly, somewhat fittingly, the will to compete.
+The aim of this program is to train for a ‘combine’ (a feature of the NFL Draft), which essentially is several measurable challenges.
+These challenges will cover every aspect on the energy system spectrum as well as power and strength and body composition.

-The program will culminate on Saturday 27 October, where from 8:30am till roughly 10.30am, the Final Challenge events will take place and the champions will be crowned (based on points scoring system weighted across the respective events).
+The program will culminate on Friday 13th December, where from 5:30pm till roughly 8:30pm, the Final Challenge events will take place and the champions will be crowned (based on points scoring system weighted across the respective events).
+The combine (tests) will remain unknown until the night of the event.
+There will be team-based and individual based events.

 The scoring system will consist of the following: 3 points for the win, 1 point for second and 0 points for the loss.
 Obviously, the team with most points at the end will be crowned the ADP Champions (a trophy will be provided and has to sit in our waiting room with the team’s name on it; the respect or hatred of your fellow competitors is added incentive to the victory).